Rationality of Poincar\'e Series for a Family of Lattice Simplices: Introduction

-\begin{itemize} \item There has been fruitful investigation of the Hilbert series of $\E(P)$, i.e. the Ehrhart series of $P$, in relation to the geometry and arithmetics of $P$.
+\begin{itemize} \item Given a lattice polytope $P$, there has been fruitful investigation of the Hilbert series of $\E(P)$, i.e., the Ehrhart series of $P$, in relation to the geometry and arithmetics of $P$.
 We believe that a similar investigation should be conducted for Poincar\'e series.
 Our work is a contribution in this direction. \item For an arbitrary lattice simplex $P$, the arithmetic properties of the fundamental parallelepiped of $P$ should significantly impact the behavior of the Poincar\'e series for $\E(P)$.
-This influence should be more subtle than the interpretation of the Hilbert $h$-vector of $\E(P)$, i.e. the Ehrhart $h^*$-vector of $P$, in terms of lattice points in the fundamental parallelepiped.
-Our results show how this works in a special case. \item Our results demonstrate how interactions between multivariate and univariate rational generating functions that are ``typical'' in combinatorics can create subtle complications when attempting to use rational Poincar\'e series to inform the construction of minimal resolutions, adding complexity to Avramov's proposed application of using rational Poincar\'e series to construct minimal resolutions. \end{itemize}
+This influence should be more subtle than the interpretation of the Hilbert $h$-vector of $\E(P)$, i.e., the Ehrhart $h^*$-vector of $P$, in terms of lattice points in the fundamental parallelepiped.
+Our results show how this works in a special case.
+From a combinatorial perspective, it is of particular interest to determine the relationship between the combinatorial structure of the fundamental parallelepiped points and the combinatorial structure of the resulting resolution. \item Our results demonstrate how interactions between multivariate and univariate rational generating functions that are ``typical'' in enumerative combinatorics can create subtle complications when attempting to use univariate rational Poincar\'e series to inform the construction of minimal resolutions. \end{itemize}

 The remainder of our paper is structured as follows.
 In Section~\ref{sec:fpa} we describe a family of lattice simplices and their associated semigroup algebras.
 We introduce the Fundamental Parallelepiped Algebra for lattice simplices and explain its connection to Poincar\'e series.
 In Section~\ref{sec:tree} we present a tree whose weighted rank generating function is equal to the Poincar\'e series of the Fundamental Parallelepiped Algebra, and whose structure is related to the rationality of that formal power series.
 In Section~\ref{sec:rational} we state and prove our main result, Theorem~\ref{mainTheorem}, which gives a rational expression for the fine graded Poincar\'e series of the Fundamental Parallelepiped Algebra of an infinite family of lattice simplices.